tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 ### User Stories

-* As a provider, I want to be able to define the available bare metal resource classes.
+* As a provider, I want to define the available bare metal resource classes.
 * As a provider, I want to mark hosts as available for bare metal fulfillment.
-* As a tenant, I want to be able to see available bare metal resource classes.
+* As a tenant, I want to see available bare metal resource classes.
-* As a tenant, I want to be able to select hosts for a bare metal cluster by resource class and other possible filters (such as rack location).
+* As a tenant, I want to select hosts for a bare metal cluster by resource class and other possible filters (such as rack location).
-* As a tenant, I want to be able to increase or decrease the hosts for an existing bare metal cluster.
+* As a tenant, I want to increase or decrease the number of hosts for an existing bare metal cluster.
-* As a tenant, I want to be able to view inventory details for my hosts.
+* As a tenant, I want to view inventory details for my hosts.
-* As a tenant, I want to be able to connect to the serial console of my hosts.
+* As a tenant, I want to connect to the serial console of my hosts.
-* As a tenant, I want to be able to perform basic power control (power on/power off/reset) of my hosts.
+* As a tenant, I want to perform basic power control (power on/power off/reset) of my hosts.
-* As a tenant, I want to be able to specify network attachments for a host when I first acquire it.
+* As a tenant, I want to specify network attachments for a host when I first acquire it.
-* As a tenant, I want to be able to modify the network attachments of a host that I have already acquired.
+* As a tenant, I want to modify the network attachments of a host that I have already acquired.
-* As a tenant, I want to be able to manage connectivity at the interface level in order to support hardware that may have both regular and high performance interfaces (for example, some hosts may have high-bandwidth connectivity for GPU workloads, and it may be necessary to attach specific networks to these interfaces).
+* As a tenant, I want to manage connectivity at the interface level in order to support hardware that may have both regular and high performance interfaces (for example, some hosts may have high-bandwidth connectivity for GPU workloads, and it may be necessary to attach specific networks to these interfaces).

 ### Goals